stencila/stencila/README.md

 ## 👋 Introduction

 Stencila is a platform for collaborating on, and publishing, dynamic, data-driven content.
-Our aim is to lower the barriers for creating data-driven documents and make it easier to create beautiful, interactive, and semantically rich, articles, web pages and applications from them.
+Our aim is to lower the barriers for creating programmable documents and make it easier to create beautiful, interactive, and semantically rich, articles, web pages and applications from them.

 ## 📈 Status

 This is `v2` of Stencila, a rewrite in Rust aimed at leveraging two relatively recent and impactful innovations:

-- [Conflict-free replicated data types (CRDTs)](https://crdt.tech/), and specifically the production ready, Rust-based [Automerge `v2`](https://github.com/automerge/automerge), for de-centralized collaboration and version control.
+- [Conflict-free replicated data types (CRDTs)](https://crdt.tech/), and specifically the production ready, Rust-based [Automerge](https://github.com/automerge/automerge), for de-centralized collaboration and version control.

-- [Large language models (LLMs)](https://en.wikipedia.org/wiki/Large_language_model)for assisting in writing and editing, prose and code.
+- [Large language models (LLMs)](https://en.wikipedia.org/wiki/Large_language_model) for assisting in writing and editing, prose and code.

 We are embarking on a rewrite because CRDTs will now be the foundational synchronization and storage layer for Stencila documents.
 This requires fundamental changes to most other parts of the platform (e.g. how changes are applied to dynamic documents).
 Furthermore, a rewrite allow us to bake in, rather than bolt on, mechanisms to mitigate the risks associated with using LLM assistants for authoring documents (e.g. recording the actor, human or LLM, that made the change to a document).

-We're in the early stages of this rewrite, and this document will be updated with a roadmap and other details soon.

-We are currently tagging releases using a `2.0.0-alpha.X` pattern (where we increment X on each release).
-The `v1` branch can be browsed [here](https://github.com/stencila/stencila/tree/v1).
+Having said that, much of the code in the [`v1` branch](https://github.com/stencila/stencila/tree/v1) will be reused (probably after some tidy-ups and refactoring), so `v2` is not a _complete_ rewrite.

 ## 📥 Install

-Although `v2` is in early stages of development, and functionality may be limited or buggy, we are taking a continuous delivery approach and releasing binary builds of alpha versions of the Stencila CLI tool and language packages.
+Although `v2` is in early stages of development, and functionality may be limited or buggy, we are taking a "release early, release often" approach and releasing binary builds of alpha versions of the Stencila CLI tool and language packages.
 Doing so allows us to get early feedback and monitor what impact the addition of features has on build times and distribution sizes.

 ### CLI tool